nam348tnh3gp/chocohub/README.md

 ---

+## When 1.0.6 launch, will be there any pre-mine?

+Yes, but not in the common way.
+The pre-mining will be made by our testers (normal people in our discord that agree with it)

+--

 ## Is there any swap minimum or limit?
 Not actually, you can ask a withdraw any time and will be handled by our automatic payment server.
 No minimums, No limits.